cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-* Renamed functions.php to wbounce.php.
-This will cause your WordPress site to automatically deactivate wBounce.
+* Renamed functions.php to bounce.php.
+This will cause your WordPress site to automatically deactivate bounce.
 So you simply have to activate it again, that’s it.

 = 1.0 =
 * Plugin goes public.